The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The macroscopic annealed free energy for weak disorder

 for any $\varphi\in\L^{2}$ with the derivative

 Hence, we arrive at

-with $\mathds{1}$ denoting the unit operator on $\L^{2}$.
-By \eqref{multipoint_inequality} we have the (pointwise) inequality $\text E\psi\geq\langle\mu,\psi\rangle\mu$ for all $\psi\geq0$, so that also the second-order term in \eqref{psi_2} is a positive $\L^{2}$-function, in agreement with $\psi^{(2)}_{\lambda}\ge 2\lambda\mu$ for all $\lambda$ by \eqref{Lambda'_bound}.
-The function $\text E\mu$ can be calculated explicitly which implies $\langle\mu,\text E\mu\rangle=p^2+c_0$ in agreement with \eqref{c}.
-Further properties of the operator $\text E$ are given by the operator inequalities $0\leq|\mu\rangle\langle\mu|\leq\text E\leq\mathds{1}$ and the equality $\textrm{tr}\,\text E=1$ for its trace.
-Consequently, the uniform norm of the operator difference $\text A\ceq\text E-|\mu\rangle\langle\mu|\geq0$ obeys $\|\text A\|\leq\textrm{tr}\,\text A=1-p$. \end{enumerate} \end{remark} Sometimes variational problems in function spaces like \eqref{gauss} are drastically simplified by restricting the set of all variational functions to the one-parameter subset of functions of the form $\psi=y1$ where $1$ is the constant unit function (in $\L^{2}$ for the present case) and $y\in\R$ is arbitrary.
+with $\mathds{1}$ denoting the identity operator on $\L^{2}$.
+Like the first-order term in \eqref{psi_2} also the second-order term is a continuous, exchange symmetric, and positive $\L^{2}$-function, in agreement with Theorem\,\ref{f_ann_variational}\,\ref{critical}.
+The first two properties are directly inherited from the integral kernel of the operator $\text E$.
+The positivity follows from the (pointwise) inequality $\text E\psi\geq\langle\mu,\psi\rangle\mu$ for all $\psi\geq0$ due to \eqref{multipoint_inequality}.
+The function $\text E\mu$ can be calculated explicitly.
+By \eqref{c} we have, in particular, $\langle\mu,\text E\mu\rangle=c_0+p^2$.
+Further properties of $\text E$ are given by the operator inequalities $0\leq|\mu\rangle\langle\mu|\leq\text E\leq\mathds{1}$ and the equality $\textrm{tr}\,\text E=1$ for its trace.
+Consequently, the uniform norm of the operator difference $\text A\ceq\text E-|\mu\rangle\langle\mu|\geq0$ obeys $\|\text A\|\leq\textrm{tr}\,\text A=1-p$. \end{enumerate} \end{remark} Sometimes variational problems in function spaces like \eqref{gauss} are drastically simplified by restricting the set of all allowed variational functions to the one-parameter subset of functions of the form $\psi=y1$ where $1$ is the constant unit function (in $\L^{2}$ for the present case) and $y\in\R$ is arbitrary.
 This is often called, for an obvious reason, the \emph{static approximation}, confer for example \cite{BM1980,S1981,YI1987,US1987,KK2002,T2007}.
 In view of Lemma\,\ref{lem_Omega_mu} and Theorem\,\ref{f_ann_second_order} it is not surprising that this approximation in the present case does not yield the true behavior for small $\lambda$, not even up to the first order in $\lambda$.
-As opposed to that, $\Omega(2\lambda1)$ has the same strong-disorder limit as $\Omega(\psi_{\lambda})$ which, however, is not believed to correctly reflect the behavior of the macroscopic (quenched) free energy.
+As opposed to that, $\Omega(2\lambda1)$ has the same strong-disorder limit as $\Omega(\psi_{\lambda})$ which, however, does not reflect the true behavior of the macroscopic (quenched) free energy in this limit.
 The main properties of the static approximation to the macroscopic annealed free energy are compiled in \begin{corollary}[On the static approximation and its insufficiency for weak disorder] Let the restriction of the infimization in \eqref{gauss} to the one-dimensional subspace of all constant $\L^{2}$-functions be denoted as

 Then the function $\lambda\mapsto J(\lambda)$ \begin{enumerate} \item is concave and not increasing, \item obeys for any $\lambda>0$ the three estimates

 \item obeys for any $\lambda\leq r/\big(2(1-m)\big)$, with arbitrary $r\in{\rbrack0,1\lbrack}$\,, the lower estimate